2529 Brentwood Boulevard,

 2 people favorited this theater

-The Brentwood opened on March 14, 1942.
-It was a well-run theater located in an affluent neighborhood on a commercial strip.
-The theater seated 700.
-It went through some problems during it’s tenure as a motion picture theater.
+The Brentwood Theatre opened on March 14, 1942.
+It was a well-run theatre located in an affluent neighborhood on a commercial strip.
+The theatre seated 700.
+It went through some problems during it’s tenure as a motion picture theatre.
 There were bomb threats in 1965 and 1972 causing evacuation.
 There was a bungled burglary in 1968 (netting $11), whereby the bandits were caught when they dropped tire irons while hiding and the police apprehended then.

 Billie Lasker (a smut-fighting grandma) led a march to the local prosecutors office in 1972, in protest to the theater’s showing of <em>Everything You Wanted To Know About Sex But Was Afraid To Ask</em>.

-The theater had very limited parking and therefore patrons would park at neighboring areas and a problem was created again as the theater patrons returned to their cars to be greeted by a parking ticket.
+The theatre had very limited parking and therefore patrons would park at neighboring areas and a problem was created again as the theatre patrons returned to their cars to be greeted by a parking ticket.

-The Brentwood was always a very well maintained and well-run theater while in the ownership of Mid America Theatres.
+The Brentwood Theatre was always a very well maintained and well-run theatre while in the ownership of Mid America Theatres.
 It ran mostly first-run features and art films.